DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-3.md

 ### Tyneside and Northumberland

-Including both Tyneside and Northumberland in the sample area does not improve the representativeness of any characteristics compared to Tyneside alone.
-All the surrounding regions to Tyneside share similar placement school characteristics.
+Including Tyneside and Northumberland in the sample area does not improve the representativeness of any characteristics compared to Tyneside alone.
+All the surrounding regions of Tyneside share similar placement school characteristics.

 | Characteristic | Representative across all categories | Representative across categories of interest |
 | --- | --- | --- |